 Conduct thorough due diligence on the provider and the properties they offer.
 Evaluate the provider’s reputation, track record, and experience, as well as the quality of their properties and the rental income potential.

 4. Purchase the Property

 Once you have identified a turnkey provider and a property that meets your investment goals, make an offer and purchase the property.
-Work with a reputable title company or attorney to ensure a smooth and legally binding transaction.
+Work with a reputable title/escrow company or attorney to ensure a smooth and legally binding transaction.